scrapoxy/scrapoxy/packages/website/intro/qna.md

 This access facilitates the acquisition of the instance's fingerprint and enables the proper relay of traffic.
 Ensure that your firewall settings include a rule that permits this access.

+#### Cause 4:  Improper connector installation

+In some cases, the installation may fail silently without providing any indication.
+If this occurs, the only solution is to uninstall and then reinstall the connector.
+Fortunately, this issue is rare and usually happens only during the installation process rather than during normal operation.

 ## Proxy